sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 <img src="/img/tutorials/simple-websocket/image11.png"/>

-So we can see that the Service Provider is wanting to listen to a websocket connection on port 1978 but currently it cant find one.
+So we can see that the Service Provider is wanting to listen to a websocket connection on port `1978` but currently it cant find one.

 That's our cue to open up another terminal window in our project root folder (Simple Service Provider Tutorial) and get ourselves a second instance of our Nym Websocket Client running.
 Once again, will be executing the same commands as last time with the `nym-client` file, but this time with a different `--port` and `--id`.

-Go back to the folder where you placed your `nym-client` file (Simple Service Provider Tutorial) and open up a new terminal window there.
+Go back to the folder where you placed your `nym-client` file and open up a new terminal window there.
 Type and enter the following

 ```
 ./nym-client init --id service-provider --port 1978
 ./nym-client run --id service-provider
 ```
 We then have our second Nym Websocket Client up and running.
 Lets go back to our browser back to our Service Provider tab and look at what's changed.
-Give the browser window a refresh (F5):
+Give the browser window a refresh:

 <img src="/img/tutorials/simple-websocket/image12.png"/>